-- Participatory sSystem_design meets practical watershed management needs for agreed-upon roadmaps for multistage BMP implementation plans is still lacking. - SDesign and developed a planning system separates easy-to-use interface for non-expert users from specialized models for optimizing roadmaps from a BMP scenario. - Browser/Server system facilitates participatory processes of Allowed multiple stakeholders-to participate in reaching a consensus. - A user Users participate in proposing investment plans-friendly design to run optimization, analyze results, and electing optimized roadmaps - Multi-stakeholder role-play experiment verifies system's validity and practicality
+- Participatory system for multistage BMP implementation plans is still lacking. - Design and developed a planning system for optimizing roadmaps from a BMP scenario. - Allowed multiple stakeholders to participate in reaching a consensus. - A user-friendly design to run optimization, analyze results, and select roadmaps.